matloff/toweranNA/README.md

 marginal regression functions, and proceeding as before.
 In that manner, we may cover most new cases to be predicted (and use another method for the rest).
 Code to automate this will be added.

+## Conclusions

+The **toweranNA** method handles missing values in applications in which the main goal is prediction, not estimation.
+Our method has major advantages over **mice** and **Amelia**, in that our method (a) has no convergence or execution erorr problem, (b) does not make heavy distributional assumptions, and (c) performs as well or better than the other two methods in test we've run.

 ## References